2016-2017 Student Blogs:

 Individual work priorities by Victor Alicea, Pathways Academy of Technology and Design

 Last week, we had a class discussion about why people choose to work.
 What I learned from our class discussion was that we work to develop ourselves, and not just to keep up with our payments.
 We work to have fun, to participate in something, to meet new people and gain opportunities in our lives.
 We also discussed what jobs we would like to be in and in what field, and if we would like to work in different areas.
 We did an activity using a pyramid to compare which types of jobs we would enjoy the most.
 I also learned the kind of job I would like to have by discussing it with the class.
+I want to work in a hands-on environment such as being a technician or mechanic.
 We learned how to choose the perfect job that will not feel like work or be boring.
-And, finally, a job in which people seem respectful.

 2015-2016 Student Blogs: